hasura/graphql-engine/docs/graphql/manual/guides/deployment/digital-ocean.rst

-Run Hasura GraphQL Engine using Docker on DigitalOcean
+Run Hasura GraphQL Engine on DigitalOcean using Docker
 ======================================================

-This guide helps you set up the Hasura GraphQL engine (w/ or w/o HTTPS) using Docker on DigitalOcean.
+This guide helps you set up the Hasura GraphQL engine (w/ or w/o HTTPS) on DigitalOcean using Docker.

 Step 1: Create and prepare a droplet
 ------------------------------------